mydevhero/caos/README.md

 **CAOSDBA** is a high-performance C++ framework designed with a **cache-first architecture** at its core.
 It's particularly valuable for teams seeking **predictable low-latency** and **scalable data access patterns**.

-By integrating [**CrowCpp**](https://github.com/CrowCpp/Crow) as its backend engine and exposing C++ queries as **native PHP/Python/Node.js extensions**, CAOSDBA allows teams to execute high-performance C++ code through simple PHP/Python/Node.js function calls or REST APIs.
+By integrating [**CrowCpp**](https://github.com/CrowCpp/Crow) as its backend engine for REST APIs or exposing C++ queries as **native PHP/Python/Node.js extensions**, allowing teams to execute high-performance C++ code through a simple PHP/Python/Node.js function calls.

 **In essence**, CAOSDBA bridges the gap between application code and data layer optimization, making expert-level query performance accessible across your entire tech stack.